We know that international students have additional processes to go through during the application process. How can we help?

 How do I apply? [back to top]

-International students can apply on-line here.
-To get started on your application, create an account and you will receive a PIN and Password so that you can return to work on your application over several sessions.
+International students can apply on-line.
+Our admissions requirements and criteria are the same for both international and domestic students.
 Only after you submit your application will it be available for review by our admissions staff.

 What resources does Saint Mary’s have for international students? [back to top]

-The Center is the home for international students at Saint Mary's and is the first stop that international student make on campus.
+CIP is the home for international students at Saint Mary's and is the first stop that international students make on campus.
 CIP staff assists students with a variety of needs including immigration and visa advisement, academic advisement, and adjustment to campus life.
 The CIP provides an interactive orientation program, academic counseling, tutorial services, and social and intercultural communication programs.
 As home for the SMC International Club, the Center is the place to gather and meet students from a number of countries.

 What travel documents and passports do I need? [back to top]